rehmatworks/gplaydl/readme.md

 ```

 ### Expansion Files:
 Since version 1.2.0, expansion files are downloaded as well if available.
-If you don't want to download expansion files, set the flag to `n`:
+If you don't want to download those files, set the flag to `n`:

 ```bash
 gplaydl download --packageid com.rayark.Cytus.full --ex n